evilmartians/lefthook/README.md

 ## Custom file list

 Lefthook can be even more specific in selecting files.
-If you want to choose all files changed locally but pushed to GitHub yet.
+If you want to choose all files changed locally but not yet pushed to GitHub.

 ```yml
 # lefthook.yml